vik2982/cxf-spring-jaxws/README.md

 * SOAPUI

 ### How to Run
-Open a command prompt in the same directory as the top level pom and then run:
+Open a command prompt, cd to the same directory as the top level pom and run:

 mvn clean package